jamieqianhui/jamieqianhui.github.io/_posts/2019-07-21-Collocations-in-Python.markdown

 date:   2019-07-21 12:47:36 +0800
 categories: Collocations Bigram Trigram
 ---
-Building on my previous post about text processing in python which covered singular word analysis from a text summary, this post explains on how to identify 2-words & 3-words phrases from a webpage.
-I chose to analyse the text from wikipedia page about the song [Hope][songlink] by The Chainsmokers, one of the most played soundtrack on Spotify which I came across recently.
+Building on my previous post about text processing in python which covered singular word analysis from a text summary.
+This post explains on how to identify **2-words & 3-words phrases** from a webpage, specifically filtering the large text corpus into bigrams and trigrams using the collocations package.
+I chose to analyse the text from wikipedia page about the song ["Hope"][songlink] by The Chainsmokers, one of the most played soundtrack on Spotify which I came across recently.

 **Part I: Web Scraping** <br>